wagtail/wagtail/docs/getting_started/tutorial.md

 Note that we are using `panels` rather than `content_panels` here - since snippets generally have no need for fields such as slug or publish date, the editing interface for them is not split into separate 'content' / 'promote' / 'settings' tabs as standard, and so there is no need to distinguish between 'content panels' and 'promote panels'.
 ```

-Migrate this change in, and create a few categories through the Snippets area which now appears in the admin menu.
+Migrate this change by running `python manage.py makemigrations` and `python manage.py migrate`.
+Create a few categories through the Snippets area which now appears in the admin menu.

 We can now add categories to the `BlogPage` model, as a many-to-many field.
-The field type we use for this is `ParentalManyToManyField` - this is a variant of the standard Django `ManyToManyField` which ensures that the chosen objects are correctly stored against the page record in the revision history, in much the same way that `ParentalKey` replaces `ForeignKey` for one-to-many relations.
+The field type we use for this is `ParentalManyToManyField` - this is a variant of the standard Django `ManyToManyField` which ensures that the chosen objects are correctly stored against the page record in the revision history, in much the same way that `ParentalKey` replaces `ForeignKey` for one-to-many relations.To add categories to the `BlogPage`, modify `models.py` in your blog app folder:

 ```python
 # New imports added for forms and ParentalManyToManyField